 - Is there a majority upsell?

-For the two products that I focus on at Zscalar, if I look at the split for let's call it something called Zscaler Private Access, which is one of the four, and my split is between 55% and 45% net new to upsell.
+For the two products that I focus on at Zscalar, if I look at the split let's call it something called Zscaler Private Access, which is one of the four, and my split is between 55% and 45% net new to upsell.
 I need to make sure that this dual strategy that I had to drive revenue is intact.
 So I need to have specific things on the net new side where I'm looking at the top 500 customers and looking at what's the penetration rate for ZPA.

 If I have the top 300 customers on the up-sell, how many of them have ZPA?
 How many of them don't?
 What is the right messaging to actually get them to take some action?
 And of course, it's way easier to sell to your existing customers.
 So consider that, I would consider that some of the low hanging fruit when you look at that split, but first off understanding the numbers behind that, and focusing your strategy based on that.

-The other pieces, what's the use case that is most lucrative for you?
+For the other pieces, what's the use case that is most lucrative for you?
 For my product, I have four main use cases that I consider.
 There's a replacement for, let's say, a VPN, there's securing access to AWS and Azure, and public cloud instances and things like that, there's mergers and acquisitions, and then there are third parties you need to connect to apps.
 But I know that VPN is going to be my number one use case.

 So, guess what?
 I put all my marketing effort into the VPN aspect of it.
 It's important, right?
 Because I look at it in a couple of ways.
 You have your land motion and you expand motion, right?
 What's going to get you that easiest transactional deal, and then you can grow on and add more from there.
-It's important to consider these factors when you look at it.
+It's important to consider these factors when you look at them.
 Especially from the mindset of the CEO.

 Now, yes, we're marketers, so you need to understand what are the things that can help you drive pipeline, and the other thing is, how much of that pipeline should be sourced by marketing?
 I think industry averages around 35% should be marketing source.
-And my team, looking at all pipeline for the company, marketing source, is right around 55 to 60%.
+And my team, looking at all pipelines for the company, marketing source, is right around 55 to 60%.

-So that means that the first time that a customer or prospect is interacting with Zscaler is because of a marketing asset, it's not a salesperson or it's not coming from the partner organisation as well.
+So that means that the first time that a customer or prospect is interacting with Zscaler is because of a marketing asset, it's not a salesperson or it's not coming from the partner organization as well.
 Understand where you stand with that and fix it because I promise you if Product Marketing and marketing is driving the most revenue and driving the most pipeline, your teams will listen to you, your leaders will listen to you, and you as a product marketer will be elevated as a result of that.

 The other piece, what's your conversion rate?
-Just because you're bringing in marketing source pipeline does not mean it's actually turning into real dollars.
+Just because you're bringing in a marketing source pipeline does not mean it's actually turning into real dollars.
 So, look at the dollars in, how does that actually trickle down to close deals?
 You need to kind of walk back through that process.

 - The lead comes in,